Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/03/analytics-more-users-than-sessions.md

 :img{src="/img/2019/02/widget-filter.png" alt="Widget Filter" loading="lazy"}

-For example, if you had a dashboard to view traffic for a particular browser, you might add the filter “Only show -&gt; Browser -&gt; Containing -&gt; Chrome”.
+For example, if you had a dashboard to view traffic for a particular browser, you might add the filter “Only show -> Browser -> Containing -> Chrome”.
 When you do this, the number changes *but the title doesn’t change to indicate the filter!*.
 You can manually change the title, which helps, but you can forget to do that too.
 Here’s the dashboard with the browser filter applied to “Sessions” but not to “Users”.

 :img{src="/img/2019/02/dashboard002.png" alt="Confusing analytics dashboard" loading="lazy"}